algorandfoundation/specs/dev/TEAL.md

 | `extract_uint64` | pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+8, convert bytes as big endian and push the uint64 result.
 If B+8 is larger than the array length, the program fails |
 | `base64_decode e` | decode A which was base64-encoded using _encoding alphabet_ E. Fail if A is not base64 encoded with alphabet E |

-These opcodes take byte-array values that are interpreted as big-endian unsigned integers.
+The following opcodes take byte-array values that are interpreted as big-endian unsigned integers.
 For mathematical operators, the returned values are the shortest byte-array that can represent the returned value.
 For example, the zero value is the empty byte-array.
 For comparison operators, the returned value is a uint64.

-Input lengths are limited to a maximum length of 64 bytes, which represents a 512 bit unsigned integer.
+Input lengths are limited to a maximum length of 64 bytes, representing a 512 bit unsigned integer.
 Output lengths are not explicitly restricted, though only `b*` and `b+` can produce a larger output than their inputs, so there is an implicit length limit of 128 bytes on outputs.